-Students are required to take 27-cp Electives.
-Student can freely choose the elective courses offered by this programme to further develop their interest.
+Students are required to take 18-cp Electives.
+Student can freely choose the elective courses offered by different departments to further develop their interest.
+The list of elective courses offered by our Department is listed below:

-Course Code MOI Course Title SSC1185 Ε Understanding Southeast Asian Country GCS2016 Ε Comparative Development Policy: China and India GCS2019 E States, Markets and International Governance SSC2183 Е Introduction to Communication SSC2184 Е Communication Studies in the Public and Education Sectors SSC2190 Ε Cross-Cultural Communication SSC2191 Е Communication for Teaching SSC2202 Е Gender and Development in Asia SSC3203 Е Media, Politics and Power in International Communication GCS3017 E Youth, New Media and Internet Regulation in Greater China
+Course Code MOI Course Title

+GCS3017 Е Youth, New Media and Internet Regulation in Greater China

+GCS3023 Г Managing Human Resources in the Public and Private

+GC33023 Е Sector in Greater China Region

+GCS3024 Е Organisational Behaviour

+SSC1185 Е Understanding Southeast Asian Country

+SSC2183 Е Introduction to Communication

+SSC2184 Е Communication Studies in the Public and Education Sectors

+SSC2190 Е Cross-Cultural Communication

+SSC2191 Е Communication for Teaching

+SSC2202 Е Gender and Development in Asia

+SSC3203 Е Media, Politics and Power in International Communication

-7. Course Synopsis (\ for credit-bearing courses only)
+7. Course Synopsis ( for credit-bearing Major courses only)